dslavov23/expression_calculator/README.md

 # Usage
 To use the calculator, run the main.py file and enter 'b' to choose a base and evaluate your desired expression, 's' to see the statistics or 'q' to terminate the program.
+By default, the calculator will start in base 10.

 The calculator supports the following operations: